 - a.
 It is unlawful for a candidate, committee, committee treasurer or other individual acting on behalf of a candidate or committee to accept a contribution from any person other than an individual. - b.
-It is unlawful for a person other than an individual to make a contribution to any candidate or committee except to a committee that is organized solely for the purpose of supporting or opposing the qualifications of a City measure for the ballot, or the adoption or defeat of a City measure, and the committee pursues no other purpose.
+It is unlawful for a person other than an individual to make a contribution to any candidate or committee except to a committee that is organized solely for the purpose of supporting or opposing the qualifications of a City measure for the ballot, or the adoption or defeat of a City measure, and the committee pursues no other purpose. - c.
+For purposes of Section 7-4a. and b., the term "committee" includes any committee that makes independent expenditures, in addition to any controlled committee.

-- 2. If made in cash, a report of the amount and denominations of currency tendered and a legible photocopy of the bank deposit slip; and - 3.
-If by wire or other electronic fund transfer, a legible printout or photocopy of the transaction; and - 4.
+- 3. If by wire or other electronic fund transfer, a legible printout or photocopy of the transaction; and - 4.
 A report of the means of tender, delivery or confirmation of the contribution (e.g., U.S. Postal Service or private mail, courier service, in person, etc.); and - 5.
 A report of the full name and street address of the contributor. - d.
 The candidate or committee treasurer shall promptly deliver from available funds, if any, an amount equal to any monetary contribution constituting a violation of this Chapter that is deposited into the campaign contribution checking account to the City Clerk and made payable to the City Treasurer.
 The City Treasurer shall deposit any contribution or equivalent amount he or she receives under Section 7-4 into the City's General Fund.